 There are a few environmental factors common in Sun City West that can impact your hardwood floors.
 The degree of that impact will vary by flooring, so it’s important to always check the documentation.
 Here, we’ll take a general look at the most common.

+Solid hardwood planks naturally expand as humidity levels rise, even if only slightly.
 Obviously, excessive humidity isn’t a concern in Sun City West.
-However, low-humidity levels are pretty common here.
+That, of course, is because humidity levels are low in the desert – which can also prove challenging for traditional planks.
 If indoor humidity is too low, hardwood panels will contract.
 This often leads to gaps between panels, but overtime, it can also cause cracks in the planks themselves.
 Even worse, humidity levels tend to fall drastically this time of the year.

 In fact, our indoor humidity levels can even drop too low for engineered hardwood flooring.
 The bonding between layers can begin to break apart if humidity levels remain below 30%.